Amira Abdelrasoul: Hemodialysis membrane research

 She is an active member of the Saskatchewan Centre for Patient-Oriented Research (SCPOR).
 She is working with dialysis patients and conducting targeted knowledge mobilization initiatives to facilitate sharing of the findings of her research program in non-academic mediums and with stakeholders.
 This work is partially funded by the Saskatchewan Health Research Foundation (SHRF) to further develop research directions toward patient outcomes.

 Her team was the first in Canada to conduct in-depth studies of the chemical and physical characteristics of hemodialysis membranes used in Canadian hospitals.
 Her team also worked on modeling membrane characteristics and clinical practices to predict inflammation in dialysis patients.
 This work is now expanding to consider how different membranes and practices affect patients of different sexes, genders, and races, and with different medical histories.
 Abdelrasoul is working on synthesizing new and improved hemodialysis membranes.
 This direction will lead to new membranes that are more compatible with patient blood, and thus will enhance their quality of life and address a critical health and economic problem in Canada.

 Her team has developed a theoretical model using computer simulations of molecule interactions to gain insight the interaction between blood proteins and the HD membranes currently used in hospitals.
 Abdelrasoul's recent work at the CLS has led to groundbreaking advances in HD membrane science and technology.
 For the first time, her research has directly linked the characteristics of the commercial membranes used in Canada to patient side effects.

+App for dialysis patients

+Abdelrasoul worked with Push Interactions and funding from the Saskatchewan Health Research Foundation to develop an app through which dialysis patients can share their experiences.